 - 6. Superficial and skeletal presentations: Such presentations do nothing more than state ultimate conclusions about the validity of one's position or the invalidity of an adversary party's position and make an unsupported demand or offer serve no useful purpose and actually can adversely affect the progress of the conference.
 For example, it is not acceptable to say my client is entitled to \$x because he was discriminated against because of his race, gender, disability, etc., or that the plaintiff is entitled to nothing because my client did nothing wrong. - 7.
 Explanation of damage calculation: Each memorandum must also contain an explanation of why damages or other relief would appropriately be granted at trial, with an itemization of the damages plaintiff believes can be proven at trial, and an explanation of how those damages were computed including a discussion of the legal principles supporting those damages. - 8.
 Inclusion in the submission of relevant comparable verdicts or settlements: Where possible, parties should attempt to include in their submissions settlements or awards after trial in comparable cases. - 9.
 Requirement of settlement demand: Finally, each memorandum must contain a specific settlement demand or offer.
 A demand that simply matches what the plaintiff thinks is recoverable at trial is not a proper settlement demand.
 It is not permissible to fail to respond to a demand with a counter offer simply because the defendant thinks the demand too high.
 Finally, it does not facilitate the settlement process to make demands that the plaintiff knows are inordinately high or for the defendant to make an offer that he knows is inordinately low. - 10.
-Time for submission of plaintiff's Memorandum: On or before the date set by the court, plaintiff's counsel shall serve on defense counsel its pre-settlement conference memorandum. - 11.
-Time for submission of defendant's Memorandum: On or before the date set by the court, defendant's counsel shall serve on plaintiff's counsel its responsive memorandum, which shall include at least the following information: (a) any points in plaintiff's letter with which the defendant agrees, (b) any points in plaintiff's letter with which defendant disagrees, with references to supporting evidence and legal principles, and (c) a realistic and good faith settlement demand. - 12.
-Time for submission of all Memoranda to the Court: Counsel for each party shall submit their own memorandum to chambers, Room 1088, on or before the date set by the court. - 13.
+Time for submission of plaintiff's Memorandum: 21 calendar days prior to the date of the settlement conference, plaintiff's counsel shall serve on defense counsel its pre-settlement conference memorandum. - 11.
+Time for submission of defendant's Memorandum: 14 calendar days before the settlement conference, defendant's counsel shall serve on plaintiff's counsel its responsive memorandum, which shall include at least the following information: (a) any points in plaintiff's letter with which the defendant agrees, (b) any points in plaintiff's letter with which defendant disagrees, with references to supporting evidence and legal principles, and (c) a realistic and good faith settlement demand. - 12.
+Time for submission of all Memoranda to the Court: 7 days before the settlement conference, the plaintiff's counsel shall be responsible for providing to chambers copies of the defendant's submission and its own submission.
+The seven day period can include weekends. - 13.
 Attendance of parties required: Unless the court allows otherwise by separate order, parties with full and complete settlement authority are required to personally attend the conference.
 This means that if a party is an individual, that individual must personally attend; if a party is a corporation or governmental entity, a representative of that corporation or governmental entity (other than counsel of record) with "full and complete settlement authority" must personally attend.
 Having a client with authority available by telephone is not an acceptable alternative, except under the most extenuating circumstances.
 The purchase of a domestic airplane ticket is not an extenuating circumstance.